hkershaw-brown/dart-tut-temp/content/research/research-of-the-remote-arctic.md

 different 'knobs' and better understand how and why each of them can remove biases in model simulations and makes the assimilation perform better," said Huo.

-In an article that is currently in review for publication in the Journal of Geophysical Research:
-Biogeosciences, Huo worked with a team that used DART to assimilate two data sources into CLM to assess the model's fidelity in Alaska and Western Canada.
+In an article published in the Journal of Geophysical Research: Biogeosciences, Huo worked with a team that used DART to assimilate two data sources into CLM to assess the model's fidelity in Alaska and Western Canada.
 The first data source she assimilated was Leaf Area Index (LAI), or the ratio of leaf area to ground surface area inferred from a remote sensing instrument, in this case the Moderate Resolution Imaging Spectroradiometer.
 The second data source she assimilated was a machine learning product that estimated aboveground biomass.

 The experiment compared CLM's estimates of Gross Primary Productivity (GPP) — how much carbon is photosynthesized per year in a given area — both with and without data assimilation.
 This